nucleus-ffm/foss_warn/docs/docs/en/features/alert_archive.md

 !!!
 Version note
-    This feature has been added in version 1.1.0 and is still experimental.
+    This feature is not yet ready and will be added later.

 FOSSWarn can store old alerts in a local archive.
 To enable this feature, go to `settings` -> `enable alert archive`.